-In order to present findings, student-teachers were chosen who displayed the concept of the role of "intellectual as reality-changer" (Cochran-Smith, 2008), and who view the school as an arena to implement social justice, e.g. statements such as, "I chose education because I understood that I wanted to contribute to society, I chose mathematics because it is a profession that is a selector and preserves positions of power in society, and I intend to work with a weakened population," demonstrate that these student teachers are motivated by ideologies of individuation, which dictate that society and culture adapt to the developmental needs of the individual, as opposed to ideologies of acculturation or socialization (Lam, 2000).
-In light of this, it is natural that attention in practical experience would be directed towards the exposure and identification of social educational injustices such as selection mechanisms: "Separation causes students to feel 'weaker' and to exert less effort to elevate the group," wrongs like the unfair allocation of resources, for example: "many study hours are invested in the provision of individual lessons during school hours ... the school has built designated rooms in which individual lessons are taught and studied.
-The decisions over who receives individual lessons and how often are not clear," or the pursuit of grades, for example: "They feel the need to prove themselves against their friends and teachers, and so they are very competitive, achieving ...When they get a test back, they like to compare grades and laugh at students who did not succeed as they did."
+In order to present findings, student-teachers were chosen who displayed role perception of "Transformative Intellectuals"" (Gyroux, 1988)), and who view the school as an arena to implement social justice, e.g. statements such as, "I chose education because I understood that I wanted to contribute to societ; I chose mathematics because it is a profession that is a selector and preserves positions of power in society, and I intend to work with a weakened population".
+Their attention in classrooms directed towards the exposure and identification of social educational injustices such as selection mechanisms: "Separation causes students to feel 'weaker' and to exert less effort," wrongs like the unfair allocation of resources, for example: "many study hours are invested in the provision of individual lessons during school hours ... the school has built designated rooms in which individual lessons are taught and studied.
+The decisions over who receives individual lessons and how often, are not clear," or the pursuit of grades, for example: "They feel the need to prove themselves against their friends and teachers, and so they are very competitive, achieving ...When they get a test back, they like to compare grades and laugh at students who did not succeed as they did."
 The student teachers notice cases where teaching is ineffective, for example: "There are students in this class whose mother tongue is not Hebrew.
 The teacher teaches certain material and after a few lessons, she checks and finds that the students do not understand the material she has taught and do not even know how to explain the basic concepts that she taught them on this subject."

 However, as part of their research during their field experience, the student teachers developed educational strategies and practices to deal with these injustices.
-Thematic analysis produced these categories, all of which deal with social reform: (a) Classification and differentiation practices: "The class is divided into three groups, so mathematics is divisive, I want to narrow gaps, so it seems to me that mathematics can be a tool for reducing them." (b) Practices related to teaching and learning methods: "Different children need different things, so everyone has to learn in a different way"; "The subjects that were studied visually will show that students understand more and will even succeed in using knowledge outside the school."
+Thematic analysis produced these categories, all of which deal with social reform: (a) Classification and differentiation practices: "The class is divided into three groups, so mathematics is divisive, I want to narrow gaps, so it seems to me that mathematics can be a tool for reducing them." (b) Practices related to teaching and learning methods: "Different children need different things, so everyone has to learn in a different way.

 (c) Practices related to classroom climate and teacher-student relationships: "Whether I like it or not, I have the feeling that I will be a teacher with less distance and more personal attention."
 "When I was a student, I was ostracized a few times at school and I know what it is like when a teacher has to intervene, that's the teacher's job."